-The following table sets out for each non-NEO director the value of all incentive plan awards vested during the year ended December 31, 2023.
+The following table sets out for each non-NEO director the value of all incentive plan awards vested during the year ended December 31, 2024.

 Name Option-based awards- Value vested during the year (1) (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

 Pierre Lebel Nil Nil Nil

 Peter Palmedo Nil Nil Nil

 Priscila Costa Lima Nil Nil Nil

-Stephen Quin Nil Nil Nil
+Stephen Quin (2) Nil Nil Nil

-(1) Value vested during the year is calculated by subtracting the market price of the Company's Common Shares on the date the option vested (being the closing price of the Company's Common Shares on the TSXV on the last trading day prior to the vesting date) from the exercise price of the option.
+- (1) Value vested during the year is calculated by subtracting the market price of the Company's Common Shares on the date the option vested (being the closing price of the Company's Common Shares on the TSXV on the last trading day prior to the vesting date) from the exercise price of the option. - (2) Resigned as a director on November 21, 2024.